Generalizing Non-Punctuality for Timed Temporal Logic with Freeze Quantifiers: Introducing Non-Adjacent 1- and

-$\emitl$ of \cite{Wilke} (and variants of it studied in \cite{KKP17}\cite{Kkp18} \cite{F18}\cite{H19}) are special cases of the non adjacent $\pnregmtl$ modality where the arity is restricted to 1 and the second automata in the argument accepts all the strings.
-Hence, automata modality of \cite{Wilke} is of the form $\freg(A)(S)$.
+$\emitl$ of \cite{Wilke} (and variants of it studied in \cite{KKP17}\cite{Kkp18} \cite{F18}\cite{H19}) are special cases of the non-adjacent $\pnregmtl$ modality where the arity is restricted to 1 and the second automata in the argument accepts all the strings.
+Hence, automaton modality of \cite{Wilke} is of the form $\freg(A)(S)$.
+Let $\emitlinf$ denote the logic $\emitl$ extended with $\fregm$ and $\sregm$ modality where the timing intervals are restricted to be of the form $\langle l, \infty)$ or $\langle 0 , u \rangle$.